Architecture

 Regatta is designed to provide 99.999% (5 nines) durability for newly written data before it is synchronized to S3, and 99.99% (4 nines) of file system availability.

 Regatta automatically stores data redundantly within a single AWS Availability Zone.
-We are actively working on support for file systems which redundantly storage data across multiple Availabilty Zones for the highest data durability.
+We are actively working on support for file systems which redundantly storage data across multiple Availability Zones for the highest data durability.
 If you need multiple Availability Zone durability, please let us know at support@regattastorage.com.

 Write Consistency